 We ensure important savings by upgrading our networks and by replacing old equipment with more efficient equipment.
 The energy efficiency of the technical stations of the Telenet fixed network and the Telenet and BASE data centers is continuously measured to enable fast adjustment and optimization of the systems and processes.

 Telenet supports the EU Code of Conduct on Data Center Energy Efficiency.
 To improve the power usage effectiveness values of our data centers, we invest in LED technology, alternating pulsion for climate cabinets, and turbo compressors for cooling units.
 We are also replacing old cooling equipment and are increasing the use of the server farm.

-We are investing in structural inititiates to decrease the average CO2 emissions of all passenger vehicles.
-As such, Telenet employees can combine their company car with a rail subscription or opt for a smaller lease car with lower CO2 emissions and a compensation for unused budget.
-They can even opt out of the company car scheme in exchange for compensation.
+We encourage the use of sustainable mobility solutions to reduce the greenhouse gas emissions of all passenger vehicles in our fleet.
+A personalized mobility plan, offers employees flexibility when opting for mobility solutions: they can combine a company car with a rail subscription or a bicycle.
+They can also opt for a smaller lease car with lower CO2 emissions or an electric car and a compensation for the unused budget.
+Finally, they can opt out of the company car scheme in exchange for compensation.